 Finding the Right Credit Repair Company

-That said, there are plenty of good, reliable companies out there that can help you improve your credit score.
-Some of the more reputable credit repair companies include:
+That said, there are plenty of good, reliable credit repair companies out there that can help you improve your credit score.

 Credit repair companies vary in cost depending on what services you need.
 According to its website, Lexington Law starts at $79.95 a month for credit repair services.
 Meanwhile, Sky Blue starts at $59 a month; the Credit People offers a seven-day trial for $19 and charges $59 a month after that; and CreditRepair.com is one of the most expensive credit repair companies at $99.95 a month.